 Characteristics of Eligible Property

-Only residential property is eligible for this program and up to one acre of surrounding land.
+Only residential property is eligible for this program and up to 1 acre of surrounding land.
 Mobile homes are not eligible.

 Description of Eligibility Criteria

 The homeowner must be at least 65 years of age or a qualifying veteran at any age who, during the preceding year, lived in the dwelling unit for at least 6 months (temporary residency in a health care facility may be substituted for any portion of this 6-month residency) and had a total household income at or below $20,000.
 Any co-owner, or spouse of an applicant, must be at least 60 years of age.
 Total outstanding liens, judgments, mortgages and delinquent property taxes may not exceed 33% of the value of the housing unit, as determined by the most recent property tax assessment.
 Applications for the deferral program must be filed with the Wisconsin Housing and Economic Development Authority (WHEDA) by 30 June of the year the deferred taxes are due.
 Contact WHEDA for application information.

 Local Option in Adoption of Program